siddh34/MCQs/AI.md

 *Explanation : A rational agent chooses whichever action maximizes the expected value of the performance measure given the percept sequence.
 Rationality: omniscience, learning, and autonomy An omniscient(perfect) agent knows the actual outcome of its actions and can act accordingly; but perfection is impossible in reality.*

-> Q24.
-Categorize Crossword puzzle in Fully Observable / Partially Observable.

-    1. Fully Observable
-    2. partially Observable
-    3. All of the mentioned
-    4. None of the mentioned

-**Answer** : Option 1

-*Explanation: In crossword puzzle an agent knows the complete state of the environment through its sensors*

 ## Unit 2